Fox's Book of Martyrs

 last, when the party had well nigh spent all his

-money, and therefore sued the more earnestly for his despatch,
+money, and therefore sued the more earnestly for his despatch, they referred

-the party could obtain no end of his suit.
-Yet for his importunity's sake, they
+could obtain no end of his suit.
+Yet for his importunity's sake, they were resolved to despatch him: it was on this sort: one of

-practices, willed the party to resort unto him after dinner.
+willed the party to resort unto him after dinner.

 The